John Dunn (American football): Green Bay Packers

 On March 1, 2021, the Green Bay Packers hired Dunn as their senior analyst.
 On February 5, 2022, Dunn was promoted to tight ends coach.

 Playing career

 Dunn was a walk-on quarterback at North Carolina before moving to tight end.
-He played from 2001-2003 and lettered in 2003, before a neck injury ended his playing career.
+He played from 2001 to 2003 and lettered in 2003, before a neck injury ended his playing career.

 Personal life

 Dunn and his wife, Lindsay, have two children, Carter and Emerson.